Real-time Market Research for Brands: Spotlight on Reynazran RoyonoAn interview with 37-year-old founder and CEO of Snapcart

-People in the e-commerce space fail to recognise the fact that the offline side is full of data gaps.
+People in the e-commerce space fail to recognize the fact that the offline side is full of data gaps.
 Since they possess a high amount of data, which can be shared with clients — either views or clicks, they don’t know how hard it is to gather information from offline channels.
 Here’s where the disconnection happens because 99% of purchases are still made offline, particularly in Asia.

 Those who have noticed this inconsistency, have started to act upon it.
 Google, for instance, is using billions of credit-card transaction records to prove that its online ads are prompting people to make purchases, even when they happen offline.
 From our point of view, it’s a good start, but information-wise it’s not deep enough.
 Because it displays the total transaction from a certain merchant but not the basket content, which is what truly matters for consumer goods companies.